-A significant limitation of current SFAC assessment of Speech & Debate, primarily via the focus on "cost per student," is that it leaves out altogether the impact of the program on the surrounding community.
+A significant limitation of "cost per student" assessment of Speech & Debate is that it leaves out altogether the impact of the program on the surrounding community.
 DSAES holds collaboration to be one of its core values, and Speech & Debate embodies "the spirit of collaboration through mutually beneficial partnerships on campus and in surrounding environments."
 The program serves that community through two major initiatives, the Houston Debate Mentorship Collaborative and the Cougar Classic Speech & Debate tournament.